Developer Blog

 import crypto from 'crypto';

-function verifyWebhook(payload: string, signature: string, secret: string): boolean {
+function verifyWebhook(payload: string, signature: string, secret: string) {

 const [timestamp, hash] = signature.split(',').map(s => s.split('=')[1]);